Web3-Pi/setup-guide/docs/Guides/staking.md

 and therefore ensures its resilience against attacks.

-While helping secure the Ethereum mainnet by validating the transaction blocks, you gain a small fee every epoch (~6 minutes) as long as your validator is able to sign and sent the required attestation in time for it to be included in the chain.
+While helping secure the Ethereum mainnet by validating the transaction blocks, you gain a small reward every epoch (approximately 6 minutes) as long as your validator is able to sign and send the required attestation in time for it to be included in the chain.

-## Solo-staking on Web3 Pi
+## Solo staking on Web3 Pi

 Web3 Pi provides all the necessary components required to allow you to start staking on the Ethereum mainnet.
 It runs both the execution layer client (`geth`) and the consensus layer client (`nimbus`).
-Once it's set-up and the clients are synchronized, the only remaining steps are creation of the staking deposit keys, depositing the Ether tokens and adding the created keys to your the consensus layer client.
+Once it's set-up and the clients are synchronized, the only remaining steps are creation of the staking deposit keys, depositing the Ether tokens and adding the created keys to your consensus layer client.

 The good news is that you're not even limited to a single validator and a single 32 ETH stake.